Health Codes (Chinese mobile app group): System omissions and failures

 At the beginning of the release of the health code, there were multiple system omissions, including the inability to modify personal information, and automatically log in to 37 degrees of body temperature.
 In addition, the communication big data itinerary card used to assist the use of the health code and confirm the itinerary within 14 days also has the problem of overlapping signals near the provincial border, so that it shows that you have visited a neighboring province without leaving the province.
-According to VOA reports, Taiwan’s artificial intelligence, machine deep learning expert, and associate professor of electrical engineering at National Tsinghua University, Li Qi, believes that the health code is used in special situations and involves sensitive issues such as the spread of the epidemic or groups at high risk of infection.
+According to VOA reports, Taiwan's artificial intelligence, machine deep learning expert, and associate professor of electrical engineering at National Tsinghua University, Li Qi, believes that the health code is used in special situations and involves sensitive issues such as the spread of the epidemic or groups at high risk of infection.
 If AI technology is added in the data process, and the decision makers set indicators and integrate data training, and then mark the users layer by layer, it can not only avoid privacy concerns, accurately analyze and judge the situation of the people, and it can also be better for experts to prevent epidemics.

-On the morning of May 6, 2020 (the first working day after the May 1st Labor Day holiday), a large-scale failure of the Hangzhou Health Code occurred.
+On the morning of May 6, 2020 (the first working day after the May 1st, the Labor Day holiday), a large-scale failure of the Hangzhou Health Code occurred.
 Subsequently, the Hangzhou Health Code Work Class stated that this was caused by an unstable interface.
-In addition, there are similar failures in Beijing, Jiangsu and other places, which are also caused by interface problems.
+In addition, there have been similar failures in Beijing, Jiangsu and other places, also caused by interface problems.

 The Health Code may also be faked in places where only visual inspection (as opposed to actually scanning the QR code) is performed.
 In May 2022, a Zhouzhuang truck driver was arrested in Jiangyin and accused of criminally interfering with pandemic prevention (妨害传染病防治罪).
 This man hid his "yellow" code to ship goods and refuel in the town.
 A positive routine PCR test prompted the authorities to check his movements.